kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 the HTTP/2 priority scheme increases the complexity of the entire system without any evidence that the value it provides offsets that complexity.

-The problems laid out above are motivation for the alternative prioriization scheme presented in this document.
-In order to support deployement of new schemes, a general-purpose negotiation mechanism is specified in
+The problems laid out above are motivation for the alternative prioritization scheme presented in this document.
+In order to support deployment of new schemes, a general-purpose negotiation mechanism is specified in
 {{negotiating-priorities}}.